Mode veering and symmetry-protected crossings in conservative elastic waveguides: unified perturbation-theoretic interpretation and adaptive tracking: Methodology

-Having established that symmetry‑protected crossings pose no difficulty for MAC‑based tracking, we now turn to the more challenging scenario of avoided crossings (veering).
-In such regions, the eigenvalue gap $\lambda_i - \lambda_j$ becomes small while the coupling $\mathbf{q}_j^H\mathbf{K}'\mathbf{q}_i$ remains non‑zero. \cref{eq: qprime_expansion} then predicts a large eigenvector derivative, implying rapid variation of the mode shape over a short $k$‑interval.
-Consequently, the success of MAC tracking hinges on using a step size $\Delta k$ that is sufficiently small to resolve this variation.
+We now address avoided crossings (veering), where the eigenvalue gap becomes small while the coupling $\mathbf{q}_j^H\mathbf{K}'\mathbf{q}_i$ remains non‑zero. \Cref{eq:qprime_expansion} then implies large eigenvector derivatives, so MAC‑based tracking requires a step $\Delta k$ sufficiently small to resolve the rapid variation.
+The following proposition, adapted from classical perturbation theory~\cite{kato_perturbation_1995}, shows that such a step always exists under the analyticity and simplicity assumptions of \cref{sec:perturbation}.

-In this subsection, we prove that, under the same regularity assumptions as before, such a sufficiently small step always exists.
-More precisely, we show that for every wavenumber $k$ and every mode $i$, there exists a positive number $\Delta k_{\max}(k)$ such that for any $0<\Delta k\le\Delta k_{\max}(k)$ the following inequality holds:

-even in the most severe veering regions.
-This is precisely the row‑wise condition in \cref{eq: correct_tracking} introduced in \cref{sec: tracking}.
-The corresponding column‑wise condition,

-follows directly from the same result by considering the interval $[k, k+\Delta k]$ in the reverse direction.
-Specifically, \cref{eq: row_condition} guarantees correct forward tracking from $k$ to $k+\Delta k$, while applying the same reasoning to the interval $[k+\Delta k, k]$ yields the backward tracking condition \cref{eq: col_condition}.
-Therefore, we focus on proving \cref{eq: row_condition} in this subsection.